Guides enemiesweaponsgearpvpextraction

 Three proven strategies from stealth to full assault

 Strategy 1: Full Combat Clear (squads of 2-3).
 The standard approach.
 Spot the red beam, approach with cover, scout Vaporizer patrol paths from distance.
 Clear both Vaporizer groups and any visible Surveyors before touching the Assessor.
-Assign one member to PvP overwatch, one to DPS/clearing, and one to breach.
-Coordinate simultaneous breach on all three containers.
+Assign one member to PvP overwatch, one to clearing ARC, and one to breach.
+Work the pylons in rotation as each deploys rather than expecting to hit all three at once.
 Extract via a remote point, never the closest one to the Assessor.

 Strategy 2: Stealth Breach (solo or duo).
 The community cheese approach.
 Equip Photoelectric Cloak, Smoke Grenades, and Lure Grenades.
 Wait for ARC patrols to distance themselves from the Assessor.
 Deploy smoke on your target container, sprint in, breach and loot, toss a Lure Grenade in the opposite direction, cloak and vanish.
 Commit to one container per attempt.
 If hunting the Dolabra blueprint specifically, some players run completely naked speed runs with smoke, adrenaline shots, cloak, and no weapons.
 Breach, check for blueprint, Safe Pocket it immediately if found, then surrender and requeue.